The places in this guide are virtually unknown!

 Then we start dating and we start sensing if the other person is giving in and allowing us to source what we are lacking.
 If this is the case, we consider it to be a successful relationship and progress with it.

-However if the other person becomes resistant to providing us with what we are looking for, we resent, depress, increase our efforts to get it, victimize ourselves or just leave blaming the other person for failing the relationship.
+However, if the other person becomes resistant to providing us with what we are looking for, we resent, depress, increase our efforts to get it, victimizing ourselves, or just leave blaming the other person for failing the relationship.

 The responsibility to fix ourselves first is on us.
 Only after we take care of our deficiency, we can relate to the other person on the basis of our shared goals and values instead of our unfulfilled needs.

 The mechanism which keeps us revolving around our deficiencies putting us through the same life experiences is codependency.
-Not in the way we are used to think about it though.
-Codependency, as defined by Luca Bosurgi, is a healthy instinct which helps children get through their childhood, stay safe around their parents and learn from them, receive love, validation, acceptance and guidance and then become independent at the time of puberty.
+Not in the way we are used to thinking about it though.
+Codependency, as defined by Luca Bosurgi, is a healthy instinct that helps children get through their childhood, stay safe around their parents and learn from them, receive love, validation, acceptance, and guidance and then become independent at the time of puberty.

-The way to break the chain of similar events and relationships is to move the source of love, validation and leadership from the external world to self: take responsibility for own life, take care of own needs and make your own happiness and fulfillment a priority.
+The way to break the chain of similar events and relationships is to move the source of love, validation, and leadership from the external world to self: take responsibility for your own life, take care of your own needs and make your own happiness and fulfillment a priority.
 Because if we don’t care about ourselves, no one else will.

 Sometimes you have everything you need for the perfect relationship… except the perfect guy.
 Let us help you find the man of your dreams.

 What if you could draw him in the fastest at the very beginning of the relationship?
 Start your romance off on the best footing with a strong first date allure.

 Not every breakup means the end forever.
 If there’s any chance of restoring the relationship, we can help show you how to get him back.